 Placing Reference Components in Your Schematic

-The important takeaway, though, is to label and change the values of your components accordingly with your custom pcb design needs and to document necessary communication.
+The important takeaway, though, is to label and change the values of your components accordingly with your design needs and to document necessary communication.
 For the purposes of this amp design, the end component placement will look like the following image:

 Schematic now populated with necessary components